

 3. Definitions

-• Property, Facilities and Development: the central office responsible for the management and maintenance of all of the University’s assets both built and natural.
+• Property, Facilities and Development: the central office responsible for the management and maintenance of all the University’s assets both built and natural.

 • Calendar system: Microsoft Outlook is the system used for staff calendar / diary management.

-• Meeting rooms: rooms used primarily for formal and informal meetings of University staff for both academic and administrative purposes, and not normally used for teaching.
+• Meeting rooms: rooms used primarily for formal and informal meetings of university staff for both academic and administrative purposes, and not normally used for teaching.

 • Non-teaching bookings: any booking of University space not intended for teaching activity, including: